 What damages are available in an insurance bad faith claim?

-The main advantage of a bad faith claim is that your recovery is not limited to the full value of your claim.
+In a bad faith claim your recovery is not limited to the full value of your contract claim.
 An insured may also seek consequential damages that might not be available under a breach of contract claim.
-While the precise non-contractual damages available will depend on the law in your state examples might include attorney fees, costs of suit, punitive damages, and emotional distress.
+While the precise non-contractual damages available will depend on the law in your state, examples might include attorney fees, costs of suit, punitive damages, and emotional distress.

-How should I proceed if I suspect my insurance company is acting in bad faith in processing my claim?
+How should you proceed if you suspect that your insurance company is acting in bad faith?

 You should speak to an experienced insurance claims attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].